On the Issues

 Public Safety

 It’s important that we feel safe in our homes and neighborhoods.
 Public safety is a core responsibility of local government.
+When communities are safe, schools thrive and economies grow.

 I am proud to have doubled the size of the police department’s Cadet Program, which is the most diverse program within law enforcement, recognizing that we can strengthen our community policing efforts while also reflecting Montgomery County’s diversity.